kdgregory/log4j-aws-appenders/examples/cloudformation/README.md

-This directory contains CloudFormation templates to create the logging destinations, along with their permissions.
+This directory contains CloudFormation templates to create the example logging destinations, along with their permissions.
 All of the examples write to the same destinations.

 > *WARNING*: these templates create AWS resources for which you will be changed.
 Be sure to delete the stacks when you are done.